bnchk/wmc_testnet/AUTO_NFTS.md

 # AUTOMATED NFT MINTING
-This is script I have used to mint towards 90k NFTs on testnet at this point - Spam Haus + Dolphin Pepe<br>
+This is gen2 much faster script I have used to mint - Spam Haus + Dolphin Pepe<br>

-It requires node.js, ethers and also nft.storage as per very loose instructions in [AUTO_TRANSACTIONS](./AUTO_TRANSACTIONS.md) + below<br>
+It requires node.js, and ethers as per very loose instructions in [AUTO_TRANSACTIONS](./AUTO_TRANSACTIONS.md) + below<br>

-Needs account at nft.storage (1G storage for think was $3 - was cheap).
-Then get an API key from them for in code below.<br>

 ## Verify environment
 - make sure you can get responses for/have installed the following (recommend VM so can revert if something doesn't work):<br>